DocFX/symfony-website-checklist/README.md

     - Add an `@ORM\HasLifecycleCallbacks` annotation to all your entities.
     - Add `use HistoryTrackableEntity;` after each Entity class opening bracket (first line, before constants and properties).
     - Update the database (`php bin/console doctrine:schema:update` or use migrations if you chose to use them).
+9. Review ALL your forms, they need to have:
+   - `empty_data` provided, especially for non-nullable fields.
+   - `help` for all fields with filling guidelines.
+   - A clear `label` for all fields.
+   - A placeholder for all fields (`'attr' => ['placeholder' => 'your.placeholder.translation.key']`).
+10. Define a custom, static menu configuration.
+If you want a dynamic one or use a premade bundle like KnpMenuBundle, it's up to you.
+    - Create `model/Admin/AdminMenus.php` and `model/Front/FrontMenus.php` files.
+    - Just make them use a multidimensional `public static array $adminMenuTree = [];` array structure that returns all menus.
+See included `FrontMenus.php` class.
+    - Create a Twig extension to output them, either use `make:twig-extension` or just copy the one included in this repository (`MenuExtension.php`).
+    - Then make a common template for menus (`templates/common/_menu.html.twig`) or just copy the one included in this repository.
+11. Remove the dead code in your entity repositories (`src/Repository`).
+12. Unify templates as much as you can:
+    - Move any MakerBundle-generated `_delete_form.html.twig` and `_form.html.twig` to `templates/admin/common`.
+    - Update all the CRUDL templates so they use those.
+    - Delete the remaining, unused templates.

 ## 7. Secure your app